pgorod/pgorod.github.io/_pages/PowerReplacer.md

 * with some custom code, generate attachments on the fly, right before sending
 * adapt content according to whether the file to be attached exists or not
 * change filename while attaching, substituting for a better-looking one ("Your October invoice.pdf" instead of "000342566-Oct-20.pdf")
+* **You can even specify to attach a PDF file which is generated from a separate template!**

 ### Sand-boxed Security